 (4) Where a meeting of the strata company convened in accordance with this section is held after the time limited by this section for the holding of the meeting, it does not on that account fail to be the first annual general meeting of the strata company.

-[Section 49 amended by No. 58 of 1995 s.
+[Section 49 amended: No. 58 of 1995 s.
 95 and 96.]

 50. Voting at meetings